HarryPaniccc/DnD/Session Notes/Eclipse/Session 1 - Stirring in the Darkness.md

 	- 10 Sp
 	- A dagger
 ### Encounter: Roaming Goblins
-> 3 x goblinx, 1 x goblin boss
+> 4 x goblins, 1 x goblin boss

 Goblins break in looking for more shit.
 They make a lot of noise as they make their way into the room giving the adventurers time to prepare an ambush.